TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/BasicSetupOfALocalizedWebsite/LocalizationModeConfigsysLanguageMode/Index.rst

 .. include:: Images.txt

-Localization mode: “config.sys\_language\_mode”
+Localization mode: "config.sys\_language\_mode"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The localization mode defines how the system behaves  *if there is no translation of a page to the language requested (ie. there is no Alternative Page Language record)* .
-For instance: Would you like a “page not found” error?
+For instance: Would you like a "page not found" error?
 Or should the default language be shown?
 Or should another of the available languages be tried first?
 And if so, would you like the menu to stay in the selected language?
 These are the preferences you can obtain using this setting.